aws-samples/application-migration-with-aws-workshop/workshop/content/app-mig-service/server_details.en.md

 4. Manage staging disk settings

-    As per default replication settings, to save cost, **Application Migration Service** uses Standard HDD disks for data replication for volumes smaller than 500 GB.
+    As per default replication settings, to save cost, **Application Migration Service** uses Standard HDD disks for data replication for volumes smaller than 500 GiB.
 You can change staging disk type on this tab.

     ![Disk settings](/app_mig_serv/disk_settings.en.png)